Thanatisia/cli-tools-docker/README.md

 ## Documentation
 ### Packages
++ git          : A version control system utility that aids in programming/software development by enabling versioning of source code
-+ python      : The python scripting/programming language interpeter
++ python3      : The python scripting/programming language interpeter
-+ python-pip  : The python PyPI package manager
++ python3-pip  : The python PyPI package manager
-+ python-venv : Python virtual environment package
++ python3-venv : Python virtual environment package
 + yt-dlp       : A fork of youtube-dl; A video downloader that was created for youtube but can work with other video platforms
 + gallery-dl   : An image downloader
 + spotdl       : Spotify Music Downloader that pulls from youtube (if exists)

 ## Wiki